pmcder/pmcder/README.md

 ---

 ## 🚀 What I’m Building
-- **Agentic micro‑tools** for personal use, EAM, and enterprise workflows
+- **Agentic micro‑tools** for personal use and enterprise workflows
 - **Local / Cloud LLM lab** custom CLI for local based models, training on g5.xlarge EC2
 ---